-The decrease in Adjusted EBITDA of \$(0.4) million in 2021 is primarily driven by an increase of \$34.5 million in non-GAAP gross profit, offset by increases in various non-GAAP operating expense categories including \$22.1 million in non-GAAP selling and marketing expense, \$11.1 million in non-GAAP general and administrative expense, and \$1.8 million in non-GAAP research and development expense.
-Growth in these operating expense categories is driven primarily by our ongoing investment in our research and development, sales and marketing teams, and technology infrastructure to support current and future growth.
+The increase in Adjusted EBITDA of \$0.7 million in 2022 is primarily driven by an increase of \$46.0 million in non-GAAP gross profit, offset by increases in various non-GAAP operating expense categories including \$23.5 million in non-GAAP selling and marketing expense, and \$23.1 million in non-GAAP general and administrative expense.
+Increased investment in selling and marketing expense is driven by increased expenses associated with the growth in period over period subscription sales and services revenue and expansion of our partner and channel management programs.
+In addition, there was increased advertising and promotional spending and brand awareness efforts.
+Increased general and administrative expense was driven by planned strategic investments in information technology infrastructure, business process reengineering and other initiatives to drive future operation leverage, as well as investments in employees, systems and resources in support of our growth.

-Adjusted EBITDA margin decreased in 2021 and 2020 by 260 basis points and 20 basis points, respectively, in comparison to the immediately preceding period, primarily because operating expenses increased at a higher rate than our increases in revenues, driven by our previously noted investments to enable future growth.
+Adjusted EBITDA margin decreased in 2022 by 230 basis points in comparison to 2021 due primarily to operating expenses increasing at a higher rate than our increases in revenues, driven by our previously noted investments to enable future growth.